 “Today's downgrade is primarily driven by the Irish government's gradual but significant loss of financial strength, as reflected by its deteriorating debt affordability,” Dietmar Hornung, a Moody's vice president and lead analyst for Ireland, said in a statement.

 Moody's said it expects Irish economic growth to be below historical trend over the next three to five years.
-It said banking and – engines of growth in the years preceding the country's crisis – would not contribute meaningfully to overall growth in the coming years.
+It said banking and real estate – engines of growth in the years preceding the country's crisis – would not contribute meaningfully to overall growth in the coming years.

-The IMF recently said Dublin would not meet a European Union-agreed deadline to reduce its deficit to three percent of GDP by 2014, a day after a think tank forecast that bank bailouts could expand this year's budget deficit to almost 20 percent.
+The IMF recently said Dublin would not meet a European Union-agreed deadline to reduce its budget deficit to three percent of GDP by 2014, a day after a think tank forecast that bank bailouts could expand this year's budget deficit to almost 20 percent.

 “The timing isn't great, given the bond auction tomorrow and certainly this will add to the premium that will need to be paid to raise money,” Alan McQuaid, chief economist at Bloxham, said.